-This policy meets the requirements of the GDPR and the expected provisions of the DPA 2018.
-It is based on guidance published by the Information Commissioner's Office (ICO) on the GDPR.
+This policy meets the requirements of the UK GDPR and the DPA 2018.
+It is based on guidance published by the Information Commissioner's Office (ICO) on the UK GDPR.

-It meets the requirements of the Protection of Freedoms Act 2012 when referring to our use of biometric data.
 It also reflects the ICO's code of practice for the use of surveillance cameras and personal information.